2017 U-17 Africa Cup of Nations squads

-The 2017 Africa U-17 Cup of Nations was an international age-restricted football tournament which was held in Gabon from 14–28 May.
+The 2017 Africa U-17 Cup of Nations was an international age-restricted football tournament which was held in Gabon from 14 to 28 May.
 The 8 representative teams involved in the tournament were required to register a squad of 21 players, including three goalkeepers.
 Only players born or after 1 January 2000 were eligible to be registered in these squads, only players registered in the squads were eligible to take part in the tournament.